Connecting to the Google Analytics GA4 MCP Server

 brew update && brew upgrade pipx

-The cloud version supports all the same tools:
+You get all the same tools:

-• get_property_details - Get property information
+• get_property_details - Get property info

 • run_report - Run standard GA4 reports

-• run_realtime_report - Get real-time analytics data
+• run_realtime_report - Get real-time data

 • get_dimensions - List available dimensions